15. Reviewing and changing a participant’s plan

 A decision by the NDIA not to review a participant’s plan is a reviewable decision (section 99(f)).

 Therefore, the NDIA must notify a participant in writing of the decision not to review their plan, including a statement to the effect that the participant may request that the NDIA review the decision (section 100(1)).

 15.2.1 Determining the type of request being made

-As a general rule, where a participant was generally satisfied with, an approved NDIA plan and subsequently makes an unspecified request for a review (for example, due to a change circumstances) this will indicate that a participant is requesting that the NDIA review their plan.
-In these circumstances, the NDIA will need to decide whether or not proceed to undertake a review of the participant’s plan.
+As a general rule, where a participant was generally satisfied with an approved NDIA plan, and subsequently makes an unspecified request for a review (for example, due to a change in circumstances) this will indicate that a participant is requesting that the NDIA review their plan.
+In these circumstances, the NDIA will need to decide whether or not it will proceed to undertake a review of the participant’s plan.